BabylonJS/Website/Scenes/BoxMonger/readme.md

-Welcome to this Babylon.JS sample.
+Welcome to this Babylon.JS Minecraft-like sample
 ---------

 This is a technical demonstration of how you can recreate a Minecraft-like experience using WebGL.